schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Midterm Absorption

-A smacking dragline operator impresss a outsized metre at a belted anatomical theatre.
+A smacking dragline operator impresss an outsized metre at a belted anatomical theatre.

 ## Burial China